aitorbarbosa/juegoseducativos/README.md

 ## Local Storage & Dependencies

 Game settings, progress, high scores, and maze star achievements are saved using the browser's `localStorage` API.
 The HTML file loads external resources from CDNs, including Tailwind CSS for styles, Google Fonts for typography, and Tone.js for audio playback.

+## Simplified Screen System

+`index.html` includes a small demo that uses a `Screen` base class and a `ScreenManager` to change between sections (splash, mode select, and the different game modes).
+All of this logic is written directly in the HTML file so it runs anywhere without extra JavaScript files.

+Open `index.html` in a browser to see the example.
+The original game remains in `Snake Github.html`.